Taxation in Cuba: Income tax

 The Finance Minister sets preliminary monthly tax quotas based on occupation.
 If the amount of the preliminary tax paid during the fiscal year is higher than the final tax according to income and tax rate, no tax refund is made.
 That is, tax refunds are not made in any case.

-Income for remittances from abroad to natural persons is not taxed, but income for contracts taken abroad is taxed at a 4% rate without right to any deductions.
+Income from remittances made from abroad to natural persons is not taxed, but income from contracts taken abroad is taxed at a 4% rate without right to any deductions.